 Law enforcement is contacted and consulted to help maintain and to promote a safe and orderly school environment.
-CENTRAL UNION HIGH SCHOOL MAINTAINS AN ON SITE FULL TIME SCHOOL RESOURCE OFFICER.
 CENTRAL UNION HIGH SCHOOL employees comply with all legal mandates, regulations, and reporting requirements for all instances of suspected child abuse.

-If appropriate, additional internal security procedures affecting the integrity of the school facility include: the presence of a full time School Resource Office, a full time COSA Counselor and a full time Community Liaison Truancy Officer that is present twice a week at our site.
-A Probation Officer is utilized on an as needed basis.
+If appropriate, additional internal security procedures affecting the integrity of the school facility include: the presence of a full time School Psychologist, a full time COSA Counselor, a full time Mental Health Technician, a full time nurses aide, four full time security guards, three part time security guards, three outside agency security guards, and a full time Community Liaison Truancy Officer (present twice a week at our site.)
 Surveillance cameras around the campus are used to monitor inappropriate activity throughout the day.
-During school hours the use of Motorola radios, Nextel radios, bullhorns, whistles, golf carts and a PA system are used as deemed necessary.
+During school hours the use of Motorola radios, bullhorns, whistles, golf carts, a PA system, canine visits and the CATAPULT EMS and Anonymous Reporting are used as deemed necessary.
+Lightspeed Systems is utilized daily to proactively identify students at risk of suicide and self-harm.